Did you know ... Search Documentation:

 - Example startup script used in Debian Squeeze

-- ServerInetd.txt for using the inet superdaemon
+- ServerInetd.md for using the inet superdaemon